What Does an Audio Interface Do?

 Do I really need an audio interface to record?

 If you use XLR microphones and want quality and low latency, yes.
 The exception is a USB microphone, which has the interface built in.
-For instruments and pro mics, a dedicated interface is the standard choice.
+For instruments and pro mics, a dedicated interface is the standard choice, and our guide on whether you need an audio interface weighs up the edge cases.

 Does an audio interface improve sound quality?